-- 7.1 Federal PACs - 7.1.1 A Federal PAC that qualifies as a political committee under Colo.
+7.1 Federal PACs

+- 7.1.1 A Federal PAC that qualifies as a political committee under Colo.
 Const.
-Article XXVIII, section 2(12), must register with the Secretary of State's office as a state political committee and follow all requirements for state political committees.
+Article XXVIII, section 2(12), must register with the Secretary of State's office as a state political committee and follow all requirements for state political committees; except that a Federal PAC is not required to form a separate bank account for the state political committee so long as the funds used for the state political committee can be separately identified.
 Nothing in this rule requires a Federal PAC to observe Colorado requirements for contributions, expenditures, or other campaign finance activity for federal elections or elections in states other than Colorado. - 7.2 Political organizations. - 7.2.1 A political organization must file on the frequent filing schedule for a political committee in an even-numbered year, and on the infrequent filing schedule in an odd-numbered year, according to the filing schedules set forth in section 1-45-108(2), C.R.S. - 7.2.2 A political organization that receives no contributions and spends less than \$20 during a reporting period is not required to file a disclosure report for that reporting period.
 [Section 1-45-108.5(1)(b), C.R.S.] - 7.2.3 A political organization must file all disclosure reports required by section 1-45-108.5, C.R.S., with the appropriate filing officer.
 For the purposes of this rule, the appropriate filing officer is the same for political organizations as for political committees.